 1. Learn to write

 good well.
-I shouldn’t be so surprised that the legion of graduates coming out of college these days aren’t typically strong spellers nor especially great at articulating ideas well on paper – they grew up texting “omg lulz” nearly 24/7.
+I shouldn’t be so surprised that the legion of graduates coming out of college these days aren’t typically strong spellers nor especially great at articulating ideas well on paper – they grew up texting “omg lulz” nearly 24/7 and a portion of them actually employ a personal statement writer service to take care of their writing.
 The fact remains though, that everything you write that will be seen by others will help them shape their impression of you before they even meet you.
 Most freelancers get notified by email about a possibly project before they even meet the client.
 Take the time to run spell-check and have your English Major of a roommate check it over for you.
 Trust me, it’s a habit worth developing.

 2. Put a priority on meeting new people.
 It’s a well-known fact that people usually buy from people they trust.
 If you know the kind of clients you want to attract, get out to where they are and meet them.
 Attend community mixers and events, join groups that look promising, and hit them up on Facebook or Google+ – focusing on building relationships will turn them into happy and comfortable customers later.
 Or even if you don’t get a gig out of it, you’ll meet some really interesting people.
 I certainly have.